fleabitdev/glsp/notes/wrap.md

 Instead, we guarantee that these simple invariants are constantly upheld:

-1. There must be no more than one active `meth` for a particular unqualified name.
+1. There must be no more than one active `met` for a particular unqualified name.
 2. Each active explicit `wrap`'s target must exist and must be active.
 3. There cannot be multiple active explicit `wraps` which refer to the same target.
 4. There may not be multiple methods bound to the same qualified name (note that wildcard wrappers